 Back in December in Abu Dhabi, the 2021 Formula 1 racing season came to a close in dramatic fashion.
 It was a fitting end to a season marked with tight races from start to finish.
+Here’s a look back at the 2021 F1 year in data.

 The Mercedes-AMG Petronas F1 team overcame countless challenges throughout the season to win a record eighth consecutive FIA Formula OneTM World Constructors’ Championship.
 We want to congratulate the inimitable Lewis Hamilton on his second-place finish in the Drivers’ Cup and look back on his and the team’s incredible accomplishments—and what the year ahead could bring.¹